The Tale of Three Scales: the Planck, the Species, and the Black Hole Scales

 where $a\approx 269.4$.
 Therefore, the ratio $\Lambda_{\rm BH}/m_{\rm KK}$ becomes $\phi$-dependent at large $\phi$.
 Thus, $\Lambda_{\rm BH}$ {\it cannot} be identified as the mass scale of the lightest state for all moduli.

 Note that the above observations hold true in both the weak-coupling regime of the fundamental string and the large-volume regime of compactifications.
 Consequentially, the notion of this phase transition does not strictly live in the infinite-distance limits of $\cM_{\rm QG}$, and $\Lambda_{\rm BH}$ is expected to be well-defined across the moduli space.
-Thus, $\Lambda_{\rm BH}$ should be globally defined in $\cM_{\rm QG}$ as the scale where EFT begins to get the entropy and free energy of the black hole wrong and it should involve a phase transition.
+Thus, $\Lambda_{\rm BH}$ should be globally defined in $\cM_{\rm QG}$ as the temperature at which the Schwarzschild black hole becomes unstable due to the existence of a more stable saddle whose free energy is not seen by the EFT.
 Therefore, all of this motivates us to propose the following Swampland conjecture: